 Just a normal plate will work if you have nothing else but kids seem to love it when their food is in different compartments.
 This adds a whole other level of learning to the experience!
 Doing it this way introduces mathematical concepts such as sorting and grouping.
 Kids like to feel in control of what they put into their mouth so this helps them feel comfortable with what is in front of them.

 There are some wonderful plates you can buy with sections that little ones love to pick an choose from.
-I just love these gorgeous Emondo Kids plates that you can get from Happy Bites.
+I just love the Re-Play divider plates.

 Other simple options are using things like ice cube or muffin trays.
 Another great idea are bento lunch boxes!
 This way the kids can eat what they want to eat and then you can pop it back in the fridge.

 What are the benefits of using a grazing platter?

 Toddlers like to snack their way through life so having food readily available when they are hungry makes life easier for you and avoids those “hangry” times!
 The reason for this is it can avoid their blood sugar levels dropping which is when they seem to misbehave.

 Children are very sensory learners so being able to touch a variety of different textures and see all the beautiful different colours encourages eating.